jskycak3/jpskycak.github.io/_pages/music.md

 <b>Singles (2015)</b>

 Made in Audacity using original recordings.
+Going forward, I started using a digital audio workstation called Linux Multimedia Studio so I could introduce more instruments and give a more produced feel.

 Electronic | <font color="green">Instrumental A1</font> | <audio controls src="https://jpskycak.github.io/files/jpskycak-instrumental_A1.mp3">Your browser does not support the <code>audio</code> element.</audio>
 Electronic | <b><font color="green">Instrumental A2</font></b> | <audio controls src="https://jpskycak.github.io/files/jpskycak-instrumental_A2.mp3">Your browser does not support the <code>audio</code> element.</audio>